 Contextual matrix of the farmers

-The data in Table 1 revealed that two third of the farmers (65.00%) belonged to age group of above 50 years, followed by 39.17 percent of the farmers belonged to the age group of >35 to 50 years and rest 28.33 per cent of the respondents belonged to age group of up to 35 years.
+The data in Table 1 revealed that two third of the farmers (65.00%) belonged to age group of above 50 years, followed by 39.17 percent of the farmers belonged to the age group of >35 to 50 years and rest 28.33 per cent of the respondents belonged to age group of up to 35 years. – Re-organize to give it a good flow.
 In terms of respondent’s caste, 61.67 per cent belonged to general caste and 26.67 per cent belonged to backward class.
-In the context of education half of the farmer had education to the level of Secondary and Senior Secondary and 29.67 per cent of the respondents had education above senior secondary level.
+In the context of education, half of the farmer had education to the level of Secondary and Senior Secondary and 29.67 per cent of the respondents had education above senior secondary level.
 The data further shows that 55.83 per cent of the respondents had no subsidiary occupation.
 It was found that 22.50 per cent of the respondents were marginal farmers with up to 2.5 acre of land, 29.17 per cent of the respondents were small farmers with 2.51 to 5 acres of land, followed by semi-medium farmers with 5.1 to 10 acres of land and medium farmers with >10 acre of land (i.e. 28.33% and 20.00% respectively).
 With regard to type of family of the farmers (46.67) per cent belonged to nuclear families, while 53.33 per cent of the respondents belonged to joint families.
 In terms of family size, 42.50 per cent of the respondents had up to 4 members and 40.83 per cent of the respondents had between 5 to 8 members.
 The data regarding annual income indicate that 25.83 per cent of the respondents earned between 2-3 lakhs, followed by 40.00 per cent of the respondents who earned between Rs.
-3 to 4 lakhs.
+3 to 4 lakhs. – Be consistent in reporting currency.

 Around thirty-four per cent of the respondents were not member of any organization, while 26.66 per cent of the respondents were member of more than one organization.
 With regards to mass media exposure, one fourth of the respondents (25.00 per cent) had a low level of mass media exposure and 33.33 per cent of the respondents had high level of mass media exposure.
-While 41.67 % had medium level of mass media exposure near about two fifth (40.83%) of the respondents had medium socio-economic status and 31.67 per cent of the respondents had high socio-economic status.
+While 41.67 % had medium level of mass media exposure near about two fifth (40.83%) of the respondents had medium socio-economic status and 31.67 per cent of the respondents had high socio-economic status. – Re-check this section.
+It needs clarity.

 Table 1: Contextual matrixes of the farmers (n=120)